-Arpachiyah, figs. 53, 2; 59, 4; 66, 1; 67, 1; etc. 44 See below, pp. 58-61.
-45 Triangles identical in design and disposition with those of fig. 50 appear in Jemdes Nam. pl. lxviii, 1, 5; pl. lxxviii, 1.
+49 depachryan, figs. 53, 2; 50, 4; 66, 1; 67, 1; str.
+44 See below, pp. 58-61.
+46 Triangles identical in design and disposition with those of fig. 50 appear in Jemdes Nam, pl. laviii, 1, 5; pl. lavviii, 1.

 There is one pattern based on triangles which though not actually found so far at Harappan sites can be predicted with a fair degree of certainty as being among future Harappan finds.
 Its path from Samarra in Mesopotamia into Baluchistan is clearly marked, and its presence among the designs of Amri and Jhukar bring it directly into the valley of the Indus.
 This is the pattern illustrated by the Samarra sherd, Fig. 51, in which contiguous upright and inverted triangles are individually differentiated by diagonal hatching sloping alternately right and left.
 Painted versions of this pattern are rare.
-Besides those from Samarra, we have it on small vases from Susa I,40 on a sherd from Givan V,47 and very much later, in Early Dynastic times, on sherds of Nineveh V.48 However, it is more common to find it incised on pottery or stone.
-As such it appears over an amazingly wide area, from Predynastic Egypt and Early Minoan Crete to western Baluchistan on the borders of Afghanistan.49 There is every probability that this incised pattern is an imitation of a common weave in matting.
+Besides those from Samarra, we have it on small vases from Susa I,44 on a sherd from Giyan V,47 and very much later, in Early Dynastic times, on sherds of Nineveh V. However, it is more common to find it incised on pottery or stone.
+As such it appears over an amazingly wide area, from Predynastic Egypt and Early Minoan Crete to western Baluchistan on the borders of Afghanistan.40 There is every probability that this incised pattern is an imitation of a common weave in matting.
 As such, its presence in such distant and faintly related areas as Egypt or Crete is easily understandable.
 With the incised specimens from Mesopotamia and southern Iran there does seem to be a close interrelationship, one closer than could be explained by isolated imitations of the same basic weave.
-The consistency with which it is used on stone, or dark gray pottery resembling stone, its association with certain other distinct motifs such as the "house facade" with its sagging lintel, and its restriction largely to vessels of one flat-bottomed type point to a certain unity of tradition and craft technique, the explanation for which is not wholly clear as yet.
-Nevertheless, the presence of the sagging or straight lintel of the "house
+The consistency with which it is used on stone, or dark gray pottery resembling stone, its association with certain other distinct motifs such as the "house façade" with its sagging lintel, and its restriction largely to vessels of one flat-bottomed type point to a certain unity of tradition and craft technique, the explanation for which is not wholly clear as yet.
+Nevertheless, the presence of the sagging or straight lintel of the "house at Giyan, pl.
+43, top left.

-Del. en Perse, XIII, pl. xix, 1; pl. xxi, 7.
-48 Nineveh, 1931-2, pl. liv, 5.
+48 Del. en Perre, xm. pl. xix, 1; pl. xxi, 7.
+48 Ninezeh, 1931-2, pl. liv, 5.